tytydraco/yessleep/out/I_Lived_In_Lake_Lanier_And_Now_I_Am_Being_Haunted.md

 We had kept our gazes towards each other, not wanting to move.
 I heard a familiar voice and turned to see it was my Dad and Stepmom.
 I pat Bridget's hand and ran to my parents, hugging them.
 I was hurting severely physically but boy was I glad to see my family  again.
 And was even happier that I was released from the psych ward.

 Bridget and I never talked again but we left on a good note.
 And as I have written this, I am alive and happy and feeling safe knowing that Jeremy will never hurt anyone else ever again now that He was imprisoned to the very bottom of the lake, forever in those depths.
 Left to become one with that cursed former town.
 And now that I have recovered, I was excited to tell everyone the story.
 My story.

+Edit: I have posted this story before but I didn't finish it and didn't have the time to post the full version.
+This one is the final.